What is a placement?

 If you are on a degree with a year in industry programme, attend all support sessions and modules run within your department.

-Attend CareerConnect events and start networking with employers
+- Attend employer events and start networking with employers

-Register for CareerConnect events on CareerHub and start networking and meeting different employers in the Career Studio and on campus.
+Register for CareerConnect events on Handshake and start networking and meeting different employers.

 If you are interested in completing a placement with specific companies, contact them directly to see what opportunities they offer.